Report an Error

 NVIDIA Quadro FX 500

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA Quadro FX 500 does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA.
 Quadro FX 500 is connected to the rest of the system using an AGP 8x interface.

 ||May 21st, 2003